Defending Domestic Violence Cases Throughout Northern California

 Maybe.
 The California Penal Code Section 136.2(e)(1)provides that in all cases where the defendant is charged with a crime of domestic violence the court shall consider issuing a domestic violence protective order on its own motion.
 You are entitled to receive a copy of the orders, but that is certainly of little comfort if you are prevented from seeing your children.

 A domestic violence criminal protective order, if issued by a Court, will generally prevent you from making contact with the alleged victim.
 This preclusion will, in some domestic violence cases, require you to stay away from your children and your home.
 The law in the area of domestic violence restraining orders is constantly changing.
 There are different statutes that may allow a domestic violence court to issue a domestic violence protective order.
 A criminal defense attorney familiar with domestic violence cases can tell you which statute applies in your domestic violence case.
 You need the advice of an attorney that keeps current on all aspects of domestic violence and criminal defense.
-Northern California attorney Jacob D. Zamora, the president of Sierra Law Center, APC, keeps up to date on the changes in the law of domestic violence and is familiar with the various ways a domestic violence protective order can be issued.
+Northern California attorney Jacob Zamora, keeps up to date on the changes in the law of domestic violence and is familiar with the various ways a domestic violence protective order can be issued.
 It is important to obtain a consultation with a qualified criminal defense attorney because a domestic violence criminal protective order can greatly affect your rights, including your gun rights.

 What Are The Penalties Or Punishment For A Domestic Violence Conviction?

 The penalties for a domestic violence conviction can vary dramatically depending on the case.
 In some cases, you can be charged with a misdemeanor, and although not as serious as a felony, can still have a significant impact on your life.
 If the injury to your spouse is severe, the prosecuting agency could charge the domestic violence case as a felony which is the highest class of crime.
 In addition, if the prosecuting agency decides to charge a great bodily injury allegation the felony will become a violent felony and is a “strike” offense under California Three Strikes Law.
 A conviction for a violent felony will have significant, immediate and long-term effects on your life and could and probably will result in a felony state prison sentence.
 Depending on your prior criminal record, if you are convicted of a felony domestic violence charge you could face up to four years in state prison.
 If you suffered a prior domestic violence conviction within seven years of the current domestic violence offense you could be sent to state prison for up to five years.
 And if the great bodily injury enhancement is also alleged, it can add up to an additional five consecutive years in state prison.
 If you are granted probation in your domestic violence case it can be up to three years of formal supervision.
 In addition, you will have to pay certain fines and fees, including a domestic violence fine.
 The fine in a felony domestic violence case can be as high as Six Thousand Dollars.
 But the most intrusive part of your domestic violence probation is the 52-week domestic violence recovery program, (some times referred to as domestic violence abuse program, or a batterers treatment program), you will be required to attend.
 In most cases, you will need to pay for the domestic violence program, generally on a sliding scale.
 You will be required to attend the domestic violence recovery program once per week for approximately two hours.
 If you get too many unexcused absences from the domestic violence recovery program you can be terminated from the program, which will be considered a violation of your domestic violence probation and could land you in state prison.
 If you are charged with domestic violence, whether a misdemeanor or felony, you need to secure the services of a criminal defense attorney who has handled and taken domestic violence cases to trial.
-Contact the Sierra Law Center, APC, for a free consultation and case evaluation.
+Contact our law office for a free initial consultation and case evaluation.

 Will A Domestic Violence Conviction Affect My Gun Rights?